 My interest in nutrition as a path to healing came from my experience in Central America, where I lived and worked for six years.
 I spent most of my time in rural Guatemala training indigenous women as community leaders and health promoters.
 In the absence of Western medicines, I found that people could thrive on a balanced diet featuring plant-based protein, fresh fruits and vegetables all grown on their tiny plots of land, or forged from surrounding fields and forests.
 While I taught classes on basic disease prevention and hygiene, the women taught me about the healing properties of specific foods in their diets.

-I divide my time between Center Point Healing and a public health clinic where I give nutritional consults to mostly African American and Spanish-speaking people living in Northeast DC.
+I divide my time between Center Point Healing and a public health clinic where I give nutritional consults to mostly African American and Spanish-speaking people living in DC and southern Maryland.
 I specialize in finding dietary solutions to help people slow the progression of chronic conditions, especially diabetes, pre-diabetes, anemia, high blood pressure and high cholesterol, and I am fluent in Spanish.

 Originally from Cleveland, Ohio, I trained in ministry and counseling at Harvard Divinity School and have served as a chaplain at Williams College in Western Massachusetts.
 I moved to Washington, DC in 1998 and for 15 years I worked to educate and advocate for international policies promoting the right for all people to have access to food, medicines and ecological wellbeing.

 My husband and I live in Mt Rainier, MD.
 I have traveled extensively throughout east and southern Africa, as well Central and South America.
 I speak Spanish fluently.